 The most crucial step of any successful online marketing campaign is defining your ideal target audience.
 Without an audience in mind, it’s impossible to work out where you’ll find them online, which can result in a lot of advertising budget wasted.

-When thinking about your target audience, you need to picture who would be your ideal customer.
+When thinking about your target audience, you need to picture your ideal customer.
 How old are they?
 What is their income?
 What hobbies are they most likely to do?
 Once you start to answer these questions, you can quickly build up a persona of the person you are trying to target which will help you tackle step 2.

 Now you have a crystal clear picture of the type of person you want to target; it’s time to think about their daily life.
 When do they use the internet?
 What websites are they most likely to visit?
 Are they social media addicts or not?